 I’m an early riser, so the drinking usually starts at 6 am.
 Although the Davids and I wear many hats at The Asylum, my main responsibilities are operating the business and securing financing.
 I pay the bills to keep the lights on and try to keep Latt from spending all our money on hookers and blow.
 It’s very glamorous.

 What is one thing you have learned from being successful?

 Is there a mistake you have made starting out that you wish you could change?

 Settling.
 I think I was 19 or 20 when I got promoted at Universal.
-I made a pretty good living and got to do a pretty creative job, even though it wasn’t the one I wanted when moved here from Michigan.
-I spent almost 10 years there and it took me another 10 to make my way back to pursuing my original goals.
+I made a pretty good living and got to do a pretty creative job, even though it wasn’t the one I wanted when I moved here from Michigan.
+I spent almost ten years there, and it took me another 10 to make my way back to pursuing my original goals.

 Professionally, what are you most proud of?